RNA-FRETools/MASH-FRET/docs/output-files/dt-dwelltimes.md

 ---

-# Dwell times files
+# Dwell time files
 {: .no_toc }

-Dwell times files are ASCII files with the extension `.dt`.
+Dwell time files are ASCII files with the extension `.dt`.
 They are usually found in the main`/simulations/dwell-times` or main`/traces_processing/dwell-times` analysis folders.

 ## Table of contents
 {: .no_toc .text-delta }